 There is no doubt that Geography is something of a Marmite subject – some people love it whilst others hate it!
 By the time students join us post-16, they will have already developed a taste for Geography – we aim over the course of Y12 & 13 to turn this into a love for Geography.
 The choice of course taken by our Y13 Geographers over the years suggests that we are pretty successful in achieving this aim!

 The highlight of P-16 Geography at JKHS is the Y12 residential field-trip to the FSC centre at Nettlecombe Court in Somerset.
 Students spend a week in the field working in small groups and individually collecting data from a variety of locations, including the River Holford and at Porlock Bay.
 The students will then work on analysisng and presenting their data to draw conclusions.
-This is all in preparation for the exams that they will sit at the end of Y12 that test candidates’ understanding of their investigation and the methods they used.
+This fieldwork is undertaken in order that the students can produce their own individual investigation that contributes 20% of their overall A-level grade.

 New Geography A Level (Sept 2016 onwards)